 She added that it was “not sustainable” for either Varadkar or Martin “to say they will not speak to us, representatives of such a sizable section of the Irish electorate.”

-“There's no appetite for a border poll in Northern Ireland — even talking about it is going to add further destabilization” Steven Aiken, leader of the Ulster Unionist Party in response to McDonald’s calls.
+“There's no appetite for a border poll in Northern Ireland — even talking about it is going to add further destabilization” said Steven Aiken, leader of the Ulster Unionist Party, in response to McDonald’s calls.